mzueri/Flask_App/README.md

 # Flask_App

-to run the app instance use first set secret key as environment variable (set FLASK_SECRET_KEY=...) and then run 'python run.py' in the terminal.
+To run the app instance, set secret key as environment variable (set FLASK_SECRET_KEY=...), then run 'python run.py' in the terminal.